Classifying Poincar\'e Inequalities and the local geometry of RNP-Differentiability Spaces: Introduction

 \end{definition}

-This class of Poincar\'e inequalities subsumes the ones considered by Bj\"orn in \cite{bjornorlicz} and the Non-homogeneous Poincar\'e Inequalities (NPI) considered by Bate and Li in \cite{bate2015geometry}.
-We get the following theorem and corollary.
+This class of Poincar\'e inequalities subsumes the ones of Heikkinen and Tuominen in \cite{tuomthesis,tuom07,heiktuom10}, the ones considered by Bj\"orn in \cite{bjornorlicz} (which include the ones of Heikkinen and Tuominen), and the Non-homogeneous Poincar\'e Inequalities (NPI) considered by Bate and Li in \cite{bate2015geometry}.
+In both of these classes, without any substantial additional assumptions we obtain $(1, p)$-Poincar\'e inequalities for some finite $p \in [1,\infty)$ through Theorem \ref{thm:nohomo}.
+As already discussed in sub-section \ref{sec:overview}, a corollary gives direct results for Orlicz-Poincar\'e inequalities.

-\begin{theoremN}[\ref{thm:nohomo}] Suppose that $(X,d,\mu)$ is $D$-measure doubling metric measure space and satisfies a non-homogeneous $(\Phi, \Psi, C)$-Poincar\'e inequality.
-Then $(X,d,\mu)$ has a true $(1,q)$-Poincar\'e inequality for some $q>1$.
-All the variables are quantitative in the parameters. \end{theoremN}